ElvenTools/elven-tools-website/src/docs/dapp-structure.md

 ### Global state

-The Dapp does not include the [dapp-core](https://github.com/ElrondNetwork/dapp-core) library, it handles all using only [erdjs SDK](https://github.com/ElrondNetwork/elrond-sdk-erdjs), so it requires its global state management.
+The Dapp does not include the [sdk-dapp](https://github.com/multiversx/mx-sdk-dapp) library, it handles all using only [sdk-core](https://github.com/multiversx/mx-sdk-js-core), so it requires its global state management.

 The Elven Tools Dapp uses [valtio](https://github.com/pmndrs/valtio) - a simple but compelling state management library for React.
 You'll read more about it in their docs.
 The most important is to know where it is used in the code and why.